-By claimant area - Map of areas associated with each report
+Map of areas associated with each report

-The map overleaf identifies the rohe of claimants where the Waitangi Tribunal has made commentary, findings and recommendations within its reports relating to the Resource Management Act 1991.
-This is intended to help staff understand locations related to particular claimants and Tribunal findings
+The map below identifies the rohe of claimants where the Waitangi Tribunal has made commentary, findings and recommendations within its reports relating to the Resource Management Act 1991 (RMA).
+It is intended to help readers understand the locations related to claimants and Tribunal findings.

-By Waitangi Tribunal report - Shorter extracts on the RMA
+Extracts by Waitangi Tribunal report

+Shorter extracts on the RMA